Offline mode

 Table 2.
 Approximate window periods vary by test type and individual immune response.

-Notice how they don’t line up perfectly.
-That’s the key.
-If you’re worried about overlapping infections, a single early test may not capture everything.
+See how they don't line up perfectly?
+That's the main point.
+If you're worried about getting more than one infection at the same time, one early test might not catch everything.

-This is why many clinicians recommend a comprehensive panel initially, followed by a strategic retest based on timing.
-It’s not overkill.
-It’s structured reassurance.
+This is why a lot of doctors suggest doing a full panel test first and then a strategic retest based on timing.
+It's not too much.
+It's a structured way to feel better.

 “But I Only Had Sex With One Person”

-One partner can carry more than one infection.
-They may not know.
-Many STDs are asymptomatic.
-They may have been tested for one infection but not others.
-They may have tested during a window period themselves.
+One partner can have multiple infections.
+They may not be aware of it.
+There are many STDs that are asymptomatic.
+They may have been tested for one STD but not for another.
+They may have been tested during a window period themselves.

 People are also reading: Can You Test for STDs on Your Period?
 What Actually Happens